- Week 1 Courses

 James Orbinski, MD – Dahdaleh Institute for Global Health Research, York University

 François Crépeau, O.C., F.R.S.C., Ad.E. – Hans & Tamar Oppenheimer Professor in Public International Law, McGill University, Director, McGill Centre for Human Rights and Legal Pluralism

-Payam Akhavan, LLM SJD – Faculty of Law, McGill University and Member of the Permanent Court of Arbitration at The Hague
+Payam Akhavan, LLM SJD – Professor of International Law, McGill University and Member of the Permanent Court of Arbitration

 The course will allow participants to develop skills in: